wenkokke/side-effects-in-english/2016-03-09-side-effects-in-english.md

 Back when I wrote this, I had just discovered ["Extensible Effects: an alternative to Monad Transformers"][eff]{:#eff}
-by Oleg Kiselyov, Amr Sabry, Cameron Swords, and Hiromi Ishii, and I've always penchant for mucking about with linguistics and Haskell... so... let's have a little fun with this library and some basic AB grammars in Haskell, see how far we can get within the universally well-defined maximum length of a blog post!
+by Oleg Kiselyov, Amr Sabry, Cameron Swords, and Hiromi Ishii, and I've always had a penchant for mucking about with linguistics and Haskell... so... let's have a little fun with this library and some basic AB grammars in Haskell, see how far we can get within the universally well-defined maximum length of a blog post!